 Secure our Borders: It does not serve our national security to allow unlawful immigration.
 While Congressman Polis disagrees with legislation that builds a wall at the U.S.-Mexico border, he feels that increasing the number of border patrol agents at both the Mexican and Canadian border along with high-tech surveillance and border security will allow us to slow unlawful migration and more effectively apprehend those who threaten our national security through drug trafficking, arms trafficking and human smuggling.

 Create more pathways to legal immigration: In order to reduce unlawful immigration, we must create greater legal channels to immigrate to the United States.
 Both our employment-based immigration and family-based immigration systems create obstacles that are often insurmountable for business owners who depend on foreign workers and families long separated by borders.
 By reforming our laws and addressing the needs of the business community and immigrant families, we can and will stem the tide of unlawful immigration and protect our national security.

 As the Representative for the Second Congressional District, Congressman Polis will proudly support comprehensive immigration reform and other legislation that will improve our immigration system.

-Office Contact: For more information on or questions about immigration issues, please contact Eve Lieberman in the Washington Office.
+Office Contact: For more information on or questions about immigration issues, please contact Mike Berman in the Washington Office.
 You can also visit Congressman Polis' Legislation Page or find information on bills and amendments that he’s cosponsored in Congress.